-45 Years Ago: The Velvet Underground Make Their Commercial Move on ‘Loaded’
+When the Velvet Underground Made a Commercial Move on ‘Loaded’

 So, taking a cue from The Velvet Underground's softer tones, he dialed down the feedback, the distortion, the sex-and-drug-themed lyrics, the inscrutable lyrics and the general sense of anarchy that ran through the band's first two LPs.
 As Reed only half-jokingly said at the time, the record would be "loaded with hits."
 And indeed, Loaded was a crisp, concise work that would have sounded great on the nation's burgeoning FM radio stations.

-The songs are impeccably played (drummer Maureen Tucker was pregnant during the recording, so her input was minimal; Yule and session drummers fill in), and the songs -- all written by Reed -- are among his most mainstream-friendly (both "Sweet Jane" and "Rock & Roll" would become FM radio staples in the '70s with Reed's electric versions from his live Rock N Roll Animal album).
+The songs are impeccably played (drummer Maureen Tucker was pregnant during the recording, so her input was minimal; Yule and session drummers fill in), and the songs – all written by Reed – are among his most mainstream-friendly.
+Both "Sweet Jane" and "Rock & Roll" eventually became FM radio staples in the '70s, though that was courtesy of Reed's electric versions from his live Rock N Roll Animal album.

 In the liner notes to 1995's excellent boxed set Peel Slowly and See, Reed noted that "it's still called a Velvet Underground record.
 But what it really is is something else."
 And in a way, he has a point.